Is grading Pokémon cards worth it?

 Grading has a cost and a wait

-Grading adds a fee per card and weeks of turnaround.
+Grading (mailing your card to a company like PSA to have it inspected, scored, and sealed in a slab) adds a fee per card and weeks of turnaround.
 It only makes sense when the expected graded value clears those costs with room to spare.

 On low-value or heavily printed cards, the premium rarely covers the fee.
 Grading shines on cards with a real PSA 10 market.